Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 </details>

 So.
-Let's be serious: I suggest to try to do some data-oriented design here, shall we?
+Let's be serious: I suggest to try to do some Data-oriented Design here, shall we?
 We start by putting all our data in a single type:

 ```rust